kp101/Wellness-Monitor/adafruitio/README.md

-This part of documentation regards the role and programing of Adafruitio 'Actions'.
+This part of documentation regards the role and programing of AdafruitIO 'Actions'.

 <b>Creating SMS Text/Email Notification</b>

 When the 'alarms' feed received any data, a SMS text message and Email will be send.
+Remove one of email or text if desired.
+Customize this according to local requirements.

 ![sending text](images/adafruitio-alarms_2026-02-02_23-26-33.png)